briancroxall/borderwaters/README.md

   - drop caps which start each article
   - curved quotation marks and apostrophes
   - spacing around the letter `y` when it appeared at the end of a word
-6. 3.
-Using Finder on Mac OS, copy contents of `cleaned-text` to folder containing all articles. **THIS NEEDS MORE EXPLANATION ONCE I KNOW WHAT OTHER SECTIONS LOOK LIKE.**
+6. Using Finder on Mac OS, copy contents of `cleaned-text` to folder containing all articles.

-### jstor
+### step-three-collection
-This folder contains the scripts we used to clean the data we received from JSTOR.
-The data came as metadata (in `.xml`) and as the text of OCR'd articles (in `.txt`).
-While the filename of an article and its metadata matched, they were not especially human readable.
-We used `rename-jstor-full-data.py` to rename both files based on the metadata.

 #### Steps
-1. Rename files using `rename-jstor-full-data.py`; renamed text goes to a `renamed-articles` folder and renamed metadata goes to a `renamed-metadata` folder.
-Renamed files take the following format: `journalAbbreviation_year_vol_issue_firstPage-lastPage_articleID`
-    - During the renaming process, this script funnels articles that were titled (in metadata) "Front Matter," "Back Matter," "Volume Information," or "Notes on the Contributors" to a `front-matter` folder.
-These articles were no longer included in our data moving forward.
-2. Use `jstor-clean.py` to clean the contents of `renamed-articles`, sending output to `simple-cleaned-articles`.
-3. Using Finder on Mac OS, copy contents of `simple-cleaned-articles` to folder containing all articles. **THIS NEEDS MORE EXPLANATION ONCE I KNOW WHAT OTHER SECTIONS LOOK LIKE.**
+2. Extract text data
+  - use [Name Mangler](https://manytricks.com/namemangler/) to reformat names of the `HTML` files to match the structure used throughout the project (`journal_year_vol_iss_fpage-lpage_id`)
+  - use `extract-amerlite.py`, `extract-amerquar.py`, and `extract-jamericanhistory.py` to extract the article from the `HTML` file and save it to a `txt` format.
+During this process
+3. Combine articles
+  - Copy new text files from this step to the folders with the other text data previously obtained.

 ## 3analyze_data
 This folder contains the scripts we used to find frequencies for particular terms and then to graph those frequencies.
 It contains the TSVs of output, as well as images that were produced along the way.